LukaszByczynski/forex-paidy/README.md

 Background task exists which synchronizes with 1Forge every 4 minutes.
 That gives a smallest latency for getting the rates from the proxy.

 ApiKey, baseUrl and sync period are configurable.
+Smallest TimeUnit is a Second.

 Git not handled as for production development. (no feature branches, direct pushes to master, no issues tracking etc.)